cheksumhov/cheksumhov/README.md

 # Howdy
 Welcome to my GitHub profile.
 I'm currently working in IT support full-time.
 Outside of work, I am studying software engineering at WGU and working through Boot.dev's Backend Developer course.
 For now, I'll be primarily storing school projects and coursework here.

-## What's with the weird username?
+## What's with the username?
-I guess it's supposed to be a funny combination of 'Chekhov' and 'checksum'.
+It's a combination of 'Chekhov' and 'checksum'.
 I was reading about the use of checksums in verifying data integrity when I created this account, and I'm also a big fan of Anton Chekhov's short stories.
 I recommend reading "Ward No. 6" if you're interested in checking him out.

 <!--
 **cheksumhov/cheksumhov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.